johnespinosa/edx-platform/docs/en_us/platform_api/source/course_structure/course_structure.rst

 EdX Platform Course Structure API Module
 ########################################

-This page contains information on using the Platform Course Structure API to:
+This page contains information on using the Platform Course Structure API to complete these actions:

 * :ref:`Get a list of courses in the edX platform <Get a List of Courses>`